ezeoleaf/awesome-golang-repositories/README.md

 [cockroach](https://github.com/cockroachdb/cockroach): CockroachDB - the open source, cloud-native distributed SQL database.
 [ebpf](https://github.com/cilium/ebpf): Pure-Go library to read, modify and load eBPF programs and attach them to various hooks in the Linux kernel.
 [tfgo](https://github.com/galeone/tfgo): Tensorflow + Go, the gopher way
 [flash-driver-search](https://github.com/Ananto30/flash-driver-search): A super fast driver search implementation in Go using Redis and my own (:D) event-based package Govent
+[wordle-solver](https://github.com/jordanhasgul/wordle-solver): An implementation of a decision tree based solver to solve Wordle in an average of 3.8 guesses or a maximum of 6 guesses.